‘Where the World Comes To Trade'

 The company offers a low initial deposit at $100 which is standard for brokers who ask for a minimum deposit at all.
 There are, however, other companies who do not insist on a minimum deposit amount, so those who are looking to start out or trade small sums should probably look elsewhere.

 On the safety front, there are other brokers who are under more regulatory scrutiny, although the size and reputation of markets.com make it appear to be as safe from collapse as any other online exchange.

 Finally, Markets.com is a good, although uninspiring option for any type of trader, whether beginner or seasoned.
 It gives solid coverage of the basics, customer service and regulation on par with its peers and its generally solid reputation makes it as sensible an option as any, particularly if you want a broker which offers news and trading suggestions as well as just the actual trading software.

-- The company is regulated in the Eurozone and South Africa.
+- regulated in the EU and South Africa.

 - no clients from USA, CAN, JPN & BEL